Who Can Bring A Wrongful Death Lawsuit? | How Wrongful Death Lawsuits Work

 If someone important to you was killed due to someone else's negligence, you or their family deserves fair compensation.

-The last thing you need to worry about when dealing with the death of someone you love is how to cover the expenses of the death and to be able to support yourself without them.
+The last thing you need to worry about when dealing with the death of someone you love is how to cover the expenses of their unexpected death and to be able to support yourself without them.

-That should be left to an experienced personal injury attorney so you can mourn their death and start the healing process.
+That should be left to experienced wrongful death attorneys so you can mourn their death and start the healing process.